wehlutyk/thesis/content/3-gistr-4-results.md

 Light shades and vertical bars are 95% confidence intervals.
 ](images/gistr-computed/exp_3/chunk-size_parent-length.png){#fig:gistr-ops-count}

-Probability and number of word-level or chunk-level operations.
+Probability and number of word-level or chunk-level operations. \todo{add raw distributions?}
 </div>

 Manual exploration of the lineage plots also indicated that operations are not positioned evenly in the utterances.